 - 5.1.
 A preparatory signal will be sounded 10 minutes before the starting sequence.
 A warning signal will be made 5 minutes before each class start, which will initiate the standard 5-4-1-0 sequence.
 The starting signal for the class will also serve as the warning signal for the next class.
 All signals will be made by VHF Channel 6.
 This changes RRS 26. - 5.2.
-The Start will be from a Committee Boat displaying an orange flag.
-The Start Line will be between the mainmast of the Committee Boat and a Yellow Pillar Buoy. - 5.3.
-Competitors should keep clear of the starting area until their warning signal is sounded. - 5.4.
-The Race Officer will alert any boat deemed to be over the line at their start as soon as is practicable on the race communications VHF Channel 6.
+The Start Line will between Penarrow (Pw) and a Yellow Pillar Buoy.
+The Race Officer will be ashore at the Obelisk below Penarrow Point. - 5.3.
+Competitors should alert the Race Officer on Channel 6 of their intention to race as they approach the starting area.
+Competitors should keep clear of the starting area until their warning signal is sounded.

+5.4.
+The Race Officer will be assisted by an Assistant race Officer on the Safety RIB at the pin end of the start line and will alert any boat deemed to be over the line at their start as soon as is practicable on the race communications VHF Channel 6.
 That boat will be required to dip back over the start line in order to continue the race.